-The Gospels tell whom Yahushua is, why He was here, and what He did while He was here.
+The Gospels tell who Yahushua is, why He was here, and what He did while He was here.
 Also, they tell the reason why people must believe that He is the Son of our Eloah and give the proof of that belief.
 (Why you need salvation.)

-The acts of the Apostles tells the story of the ascension of Yahushua to our Father, the Grand Opening and formation of the Assembly, and what the individual must do to become a part of that Assembly.
+The acts of the Delegates tells the story of the ascension of Yahushua to our Father, the Grand Opening and formation of the Assembly, and what the individual must do to become a part of that Assembly.
 What was done then is what we must be doing today.
 (How to attain salvation.)

 The letters are all to believers who have truly repented and been immersed according to the will of our Eloah and tells them how to grow as His children and to stay in that condition.
 (How to keep salvation.)

 The apocalypse is to those same people telling them in detail what is going to occur in the last days.
 (What is going to happen to those who do not believe and obey.)